Indiana State Sycamores football: Homecoming

-The term Homecoming was first used in print announcements for the Alumni-Varsity Basketball Game on Dec.
-9, 1916.
+The term Homecoming was first used in print announcements for the Alumni-Varsity Basketball Game on December 9, 1916.
 By the year 1919, this event became known as Blue and White Day and featured dances and entertainment for alumni of the Normal School.

 In 1921 the events were organized around a football game scheduled earlier in the autumn.
 A bonfire and pep rally were added to the festivities in 1922; the Blue-and-White Parade in 1923; and in 1937, Bette Whitmore (Kappa Kappa) was elected ISUs first Homecoming Queen.

 The 2010 season will mark the 106th season of Sycamore football and the 91st Homecoming; the Sycamores will face conference foe, Illinois State, on October 9.
-This will mark the 7th time that Illinois State has been the Homecoming opponent; following a tremoundous victory (59–24) the Sycamores now own a 5–2 mark vs. Illinois State in Homecoming games.
+This will mark the 7th time that Illinois State has been the Homecoming opponent; following a tremendous victory (59–24) the Sycamores now own a 5–2 mark vs. Illinois State in Homecoming games.